CellProfiling/seq2loc_benchmark/README.md

    Detects attention peaks of best performing models from the sweep.
 Also searches from PROSITE motifs in the HOU testset.
 Produces intermediate files used by `motif_analysis_2.ipynb`.

 - **motif_analysis_2.ipynb**
-  Analyzes if best performing model from the sweep attends to funcitonal motifs and sorting-signals directing localization.
+  Analyzes if best performing model from the sweep attends to functional motifs and sorting-signals directing localization.
 Produces plots for visualization.

 - **ppi_analysis.ipynb**
   Analyzes the performance of models trained with PPI-network information.
 Compares to best performing model from the non-PPI sweep and produces plots for visualization.